History of Saint Joseph School

 Beginning in the 2020-2021 school year, in the midst of the pandemic and following a successful remote school period, Saint Joe's embarked on the bold task of integrating all three school communities -- combining the early childhood, elementary, and middle schools into one, unified school -- Saint Joseph School (preschool to grade eight).
 This integration was no small feat and would not have been possible without a strong leadership team and dedicated faculty.

-And now, Saint Joseph School is pleased to announce the appointment of the first head of school.
-With strong support from Father Bryan K. Parrish, the pastor, Saint Joseph School will be ushered into the next chapter and new beginning.
+In 2022 Saint Joseph School was pleased to announce the appointment of the first head of school, Mr. Ian Snyder.
+With strong support from Father Bryan K. Parrish, the pastor, Saint Joseph School is being ushered into the next chapter and new beginning.
 Emerging from a global pandemic, a period of transition, and an institutional merger, Saint Joseph School has a new perspective and a fresh start -- respecting the lessons of yesterday but acknowledging the power in learning from mistakes.
 A new opportunity awaits us tomorrow.
 What a powerful message to share with the children of Saint Joseph School.
 Through the inspiration of St. Antony of Egypt, we will embrace the new beginning that each day presents and the opportunities that we have been afforded.
 "Always, we begin again . . ."